 have incorporated a participant incentive for completing attaining measurable skills gain.
-We estimate the 40 Participants will be eligible to receive an incentive of up to \$50 or Support Services - In order to motivate participants and provide financial incentive, we \$2,000.
+We estimate the 50 Participants will be eligible to receive an incentive or use the funds for application fees for the Apprenticeship Program of up to \$50 or \$2,500.
+Support Services - In order to motivate participants and provide financial incentive, we